-Kingston Community Credit Union Limited (the "Credit Union") is incorporated under the Credit Unions and Caisse Populaires Act, 1994 (The "Act") of Ontario and is a member of Central 1 Credit Union Limited ("Central 1").
+December 31, 2019 Reporting Entity Kingston Community Credit Union Limited (the "Credit Union") is incorporated under the Credit Unions and Caisse Populaires Act, 1994 (The "Act") of Ontario and is a member of Central 1 Credit Union Limited ("Central 1").
 The Credit Union operates as one operating segment in the loans and deposit taking industry in Ontario.
 Products and services offered to its members include mortgages, personal and commercial loans, chequing and savings accounts, term deposits, RRSPs, TFSAs, RRIFs, mutual funds, automated banking machines (ABMs), debit and credit cards and internet banking.
-The Credit Union's head office is located at 18 Market Street, Kingston, Ontario.

-These financial statements have been authorized for issue by the Board of Directors on January 30, 2019.

-Basis of Presentation

-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (ASB).
+The Credit Union's head office is located at 795 Gardiners Road, Kingston, Ontario.
+These financial statements have been authorized for issue by the Board of Directors on February 26, 2020.
+Basis of Presentation These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (ASB).
 The Credit Union's functional and presentation currency is the Canadian dollar.
 The preparation of financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Credit Union's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 1.

-Cash and Cash Equivalents

-Cash and cash equivalents includes cash on hand, deposits with Central 1 and other short-term highly liquid investments with original maturities of three months or less.
+Cash and Cash Equivalents Cash and cash equivalents includes cash on hand, deposits with Central 1 and other short-term highly liquid investments with original maturities of three months or less.
 Cash and cash equivalents are classified as loans and receivables and are carried at amortized cost, which is equivalent to fair value.
+Investments Central 1 Deposits and Guaranteed Investment Certificates are classified as loans and receivables and are initially measured at fair value plus transaction costs that are directly attributable to their acquisition.
+Subsequently, they are carried at amortized cost which approximates fair value.